 Three reasons to become a sustainable investor now are:

-Stock prices of corporate sustainability leaders are low.
+The stock prices of corporate sustainability leaders are low.
 The current bear market (when the price of an investment falls at least 20% or more from its 52-week high) may be a good time to buy as prices are low, if investors are playing the long game.

 For instance, listed below is the 52-week high and the current price for the three American highest ranked sustainable stocks on the Corporate Knights 2020 list of Global 100 Most Sustainable Companies.